mdcrosby/animal-ai/README.md

   - Added new objects, spawners, signs, goal types (see [doc](docs/definitionsOfObjects.md))
   - Added 3 animal skins to the player character.
   - Updated graphics for many objects.
 Default shading on many previously plain objects make it easier to determine location(s)/velocity.
+  - Made the Unity Environment available (see link on main page).
   - Many improvements to documentation and examples.
   - Upgraded to Mlagents 2.1.0-exp.1 (ml-agents python version 0.27.0)
   - Fixed various bugs.